-As a contemporary liberal arts college, Marietta reaffirms a liberal arts foundation as essential preparation for any career.
-Students will take a breadth of general education courses in the major areas of knowledge within the ever-changing liberal arts.
-This approach to teaching and learning stresses the development of critical thinking, problem solving and effective communication skills.
+MARIETTA COLLEGE reaffirms the liberal arts as foundational in an education of the highest quality.
+Undergraduates in traditional majors and professional programs take a variety of general education courses in the primary areas of knowledge.
+This time-tested approach to learning stresses the development of skills such as critical thinking, problem solving, and effective communication, and upholds the value and breadth of our intellectual heritage.